tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Explain that today, we will be learning the techniques that make these things possible.

-Ask the students to raise their hand if they have heard of:
+Ask the students to raise their hand if they have heard of and can define:

 * Encryption

-  **Answer:** It's a method that transforms information into secret a code that hides the information's true meaning.
+  **Answer:** It's a method that transforms information into a secret code that hides the information's true meaning.

 * Digital Signatures

   **Answer:** Digital signatures are used to prove ownership or authenticity of data mathematically.

-Ask the students to offer some of their answers, then move on while telling them that we will be learning these very things.

 Ask the students to raise their hand if: